 Broadband deployment is the focus of numerous public and private organizations, and efforts are ongoing to improve its availability.
-In July 2011, Frontier Communications Corporation reported that 76 percent of its West Virginia customers had access to high-speed broadband, up from 62 percent in June 2010.
-They pledged to offer high-speed services to at least 85 percent of the homes and businesses in its service territory by 2015.
-11
+In July 2011, Frontier Communications Corp. reported that 76 percent of its West Virginia customers had access to high-speed broadband, up from 62 percent in June 2010.
+They pledged to offer high-speed services to at least 85 percent of the homes and businesses in its service territory by 2015.11

 Programs that expand broadband help to ensure access to health care services in rural areas.
-For example, WVU Healthcare has expanded their telehealth programs by providing psychiatric services to clinics in 12 rural West Virginia counties through its telepsychiatric program.
-Since 2009, WVU telepsychiatrists have seen more than 11,000 patients via computer screen and webcam, thus, reducing the number of patients that must travel to receive appropriate treatment.12
+For example, WVU Healthcare has expanded their telehealth programs by providing psychiatric services to clinics in 12 rural WV counties through its telepsychiatric program.
+Between 2009 and 2013, WVU telepsychiatrists have seen more than 11,000 patients via computer screen and webcam; thus reducing the number of patients that must travel to receive appropriate treatment.12

 The telepsychiatric program is an addition to WVU's telehealth program.
-Last year, the telestroke program was developed to provide a video-based, neurological care program that assists in the development of treatment strategies for patients who suffer a stroke.
-The program also provides the ability to share imaging scans and assists in the administration of intravenous, clot-dissolving drugs.13
+The telestroke program was developed to provide a video-based, neurological care program that will assist in the development of treatment strategies for patients who suffer a stroke.
+The program also provides the ability to share imaging scans and assists with information regarding administration of intravenous, clot-dissolving drugs.13

 The combination of federal incentives and contributions by programs to deploy broadband affords hospitals, providers and clinics the ability to rapidly implement new technology.
-Hospital & Health Networks magazine named WVU Healthcare as one of the "Most Wired" in both 2012 and 2013, 14 while U.S. News & World Report listed WVU Hospital as one of the most connected hospitals - clinically high-performing and advanced in their implementation of electronic health record systems; 15 United Health
+Hospital & Health

-Systems was named one of the "Most Wired" for small and rural hospitals.
+Networks Magazine named WVU Healthcare as one of the "Most Wired" in 2012, 2013 and again in 2014, 14 while U.S. News & World Report listed WVU Hospital as one of the most connected hospitals - clinically high-performing and advanced in their implementation of electronic health record systems in 2013.
+15 In addition, WVU was also named as the "2014 Most Wired Advanced," which is indicative of a hospital with the following characteristics: stronger security systems and faster disaster recovery; electronic tools to improve business processes, quality and patient safety; use of evidenced-based electronic order sets; automated review of CMS key indicators with compliance alerts; chronic disease management services for patients at home; and more.
 14